xsswang/remiod/README.md

 The package **remiod** provides functionality to perform controlled multiple imputation of binary and ordinal response in the Bayesian framework.
-Implemented are (generalized) linear regression models for binary data and cumulative logistic models for ordered categorical data (Wang and Liu 2022).
+Implemented are (generalized) linear regression models for binary data and cumulative logistic models / ordered probit models for ordered categorical data (Wang and Liu 2022).
 It is also possible to fit multiple models of mixed types simultaneously.
 Missing values in (if present) will be imputed automatically.